This Bloody Blundering Business

-This Bloody Blundering Business is a half-hour documentary film released in 1971.
+This Bloody Blundering Business is a 1971 American short documentary film directed, written and produced by Peter Davis.
 It examines the American occupation of the Philippines, following the Spanish–American War.
 The film is characterized by its ragtime music combined with dramatically understated revelations of the attitudes of the Americans towards the native Filipinos.

-Plot
+Synopsis

 According to the film, the Americans came to the Philippines for one reason: to civilize the people.
 William McKinley's Benevolent assimilation was, he said, a way to educate and civilize their "little brown brothers", the Filipinos, and leave the country once it is ready to handle its own government.

 Director

 Peter Davis, born in 1933, is a British-Canadian film director and producer whose films include, among many others, South Africa: the White Laager, a history of Afrikaner nationalism, Remember Mandela, which was shown on the first day of the Democratic National Convention in Atlanta in 1988, and Anatomy of Violence, which was made in conjunction with Stokely Carmichael and Allen Ginsberg.
 (Peter Davis is to be distinguished from the American documentary film director of the same name, who is known for his direction of the 1974 documentary Hearts and Minds).